 “We can complain because rose bushes have thorns, or rejoice because thorn bushes have roses.”

 Giving thanks will change your heart, change your emotions, change your life and set you free.
-So today, may you make it your intent to set your own personal attitude of gratitude each and every day!
+Today, may you make it your intent to set your own personal attitude of gratitude each and every day!
 May you create many memories of the heart!